 In the second, third and fourth quarters of fiscal 2013, the Company concluded it had a triggering event requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2013.
 In addition, in the fourth quarter of fiscal 2013, the Company concluded that it had a triggering event requiring assessment of impairment for the long-lived assets held by the Automotive Experience Interiors segment due to the impairment of goodwill in the quarter.
 As a result, the Company reviewed the long-lived assets for impairment and recorded a \$156 million impairment charge within restructuring and impairment costs on the consolidated statements of income, of which \$13 million was recorded in the second quarter, \$36 million in the third quarter and \$107 million in the fourth quarter of fiscal 2013.
-Of the total impairment charge, \$57 million related to the Automotive Experience Interiors segment, \$40 million related to the Building Efficiency Other segment, \$22 million related to the Automotive Experience Seating segment, \$18 million related to the Power Solutions segment, \$12 million related to corporate assets and \$7 million related to various segments within the Building Efficiency business.
+Of the total impairment charge, \$57 million related to the Automotive Experience Interiors segment, \$44 million related to the Building Efficiency Rest of World segment, \$22 million related to the Automotive Experience Seating segment, \$18 million related to the Power Solutions segment.
 Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
 The impairment was measured, depending on the asset, either under an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impairment assets.
 These methods are consistent with the methods the Company employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."